Astrology 101: What Are The 12 Houses Of The Zodiac?

 A professional astrologer would mark your chart with signs indicating the house ruler and the planets within, then interpret the meetings of those relationships after the chart is cast.
 This is an example of a natal chart generated by astrology software for David Bowie.

 David Bowie’s natal chart, for example, has his Sun in Capricorn, Moon in Leo, and he was a Libra rising (Ascendant.)
-Saturn is in his 10th house which is its native home (house of career) as well as two other planets in the 10th house which would make career the most aspected house in his chart.
+Saturn is in his 10th house which is its native home (house of career) as well as two other planets in the 10th house which would make the career the most aspected house in his chart.
 Plus those planets are in Leo, the sign most typical of show business.

 Yet that is only the tip of the iceberg in analyzing a chart.
 A quick glance also shows he had Venus in its native second house of art, luxury, and material wealth, and in the sign of Sagittarius, the adventurer bent on broadening horizons.
 Also in the second house is Jupiter in Scorpio, indicating great expansion in the area of art and wealth exploring themes of birth, death, and regeneration.
 Mercury is in its native third house of communication and in Sagittarius, which broadens intellectual and spiritual horizons.